 The natural starting place should be to assess the roofing company’s competence.
 The principal persons within the company must be professionally qualified, and the business must have proof to back up whatever claims it makes about itself.
 Specific details to check for include:

-Certifications, licensing, permits and memberships: The business must have the necessary professional certifications.
+Certifications, licensing, permits, and memberships: The business must have the necessary professional certifications.
 It must be a member of the relevant professional organizations.
 It should be legally licensed to work in the area.

 A verifiable history: The company must have experience and a history of providing decent service to customers in the area.
-A company that has been around a long time will build up a reputation.
+A company that has been around for a long time will build up a reputation.
 It can only survive in its location if it offers consistently good service.
 Avoid newer companies, unless they belong to competent professionals who were part of a reputable organization, but are now starting their own business.

-References, reviews and testimonials: The company should provide relevant references to customers it has been serving in the last 2-3 years.
+References, reviews, and testimonials: The company should provide relevant references to customers it has been serving in the last 2-3 years.
 Online reviews and testimonials will also indicate its trustworthiness.
 It will be beneficial if you check the company’s Yelp and Better Business Bureau (BBB) ratings, as well as the genuineness of its online reviews.

 2. How the business is structured